bohnea/Santa-s-Helpers/README.md

   * _KidScoreStrategy_: returns an average of the child's nice scores
   * _TeenScoreStrategy_: returns a weighted average of the child's nice scores

+#### Elves
+* there are 4 elves
+  * _Yellow Elves_: if the child hasn't received any gifts, the elf attempts to give him one for free; the gift is the cheapest one from the child's preferred category, only if it's in stock
+  * _Black Elves_: reduces the child's assigned budget by 30%
+  * _Pink Elves_: increases the child's assigned budget by 30%
+  * _White Elves_: they don't influence anything

 ### Gift
 * holds information describing a gift
 * notable details:
   * a GiftFactory class (Factory pattern) is used to create new gifts from JSON input (GiftInput class)
+  * each gift has a certain quantity that gets reduced by one when the gift is distributed to a child

 ### Annual Update